 QUESTION 6/1

-Consumer information, protection and rights: Laws, regulation, economic bases, consumer networks
+Best practices and guidelines for protecting consumers and enhancing their rights

 1 Statement of the situation or problem

 At the World Telecommunication Development Conference (Dubai, 2014), account was taken of the wish of Member States and Sector Members to study the protection of telecommunication/ICT consumers, and that study was included under convergence.
 Faced with the rapid evolution of technologies and the appearance on the market of ever more sophisticated equipment, consumers who are not telecommunication/ICT experts can find themselves at a loss.
 Consequently, consumer information and consumer rights have become a priority and the topic should be made the subject of a separate study.